South Petherwin: Parish church

 The Priest-in-charge of Lezant, Lewannick, North Hill and Lawhitton is responsible for this parish also; Trewen is the responsibility of the Vicar of Egloskerry.

 Ambrose Manaton a local landowner and M.P. died in 1651 and was buried at South Petherwin, where his monument displayed the arms of Manaton and Reskymer, and Manaton and Edgcombe.

 Nonconformist chapels

 There was a Methodist and a Baptist chapel in the Churchtown, and a Bible Christian chapel at Trecrogo Lane-end.

 Stanley Simmonds

-Stanley Simmonds was an English painter and art teacher who retired from teaching in 1983 and he and his wife moved to South Petherwin (near Launcestion where his friend Charles Causley lived).
+Stanley Simmonds was an English painter and art teacher who retired from teaching in 1983 and he and his wife moved to South Petherwin (near Launceston where his friend Charles Causley lived).
 There he set up a studio in a former Bible Christian chapel, where he continued to paint until his death in 2006.
 Retrospective exhibitions of his work were held in Launceston in 2012, organised by the Charles Causley Society, Lewes in 2014 and Egdean, Sussex, in 2015.